rezozero/tree-walker/README.md

 Since v1.1.0 `AbstractWalker` does not implement `\IteratorAggregate` in order to be compatible with *api-platform* normalizer (it normalizes it as a Hydra:Collection).
 But if you need it in you can add `\IteratorAggregate` to your custom Walker implementation, `getIterator` is already implemented.

+If your application may introduce cyclic references between objects, you can use `AbstractCycleAwareWalker` instead of `AbstractWalker` to keep track of collected items and prevent collecting same item children twice.
+Collision detection is based on `spl_object_id` method.

 ## Usage in Twig

 - First, make sure your Walker instance implements `\IteratorAggregate` in order to use it directly into a loop